Skip to main content

 Spam is when someone sends an email to several users at once or tries to sell something by pushing their product on users as a usually unsuccessful attempt at marketing.
 Think of it as annoying junk mail where the sender isn’t purposely trying to steal your information compared to a phishing attempt.

-See how savvy you are by taking Google’s Phishing Quiz to learn to identify phishing emails better and protect yourself from potential cyberthreats.
+See how savvy you are by taking Google’s Phishing Quiz to learn to identify phishing emails better and protect yourself from potential cyber threats.

-Online.
-On campus.
+A degree can change your life.
 Choose your program from 200+ SNHU degrees that can take you where you want to go.

 Explore more content like this article

-How to Become a Software Engineer
+How to Become an Actuary

 About Southern New Hampshire University